SAP/dns-masquerading-operator/README.md

 - Azure: [https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/aks/coredns-custom.md](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/aks/coredns-custom.md)
 - Gardener [https://github.com/gardener/gardener/blob/master/docs/usage/custom-dns-config.md](https://github.com/gardener/gardener/blob/master/docs/usage/custom-dns-config.md).

-A common usecase of this feature is to add DNS rewrite rules to the cluster DNS, leveraging the [coredns rewrite module](https://coredns.io/plugins/rewrite/).
+A common usecase of this feature is to add DNS masquerading rules to the cluster DNS, leveraging the coredns [rewrite](https://coredns.io/plugins/rewrite/) and [hosts](https://coredns.io/plugins/hosts/) modules.

 From a technical perspective, the extension usually happens by defining a key in some config map, containing a coredns configuration snippet, which will be included into the cluster's main coredns configuration.
-The operator provided by this repository allows to declaratively manage such a config map key containing rewrite rules in a declarative way.
+The operator provided by this repository allows to declaratively manage such a config map key in a declarative way.

-Rewrite rules are maintained through the custom resource `MasqueradingRule` (group `dns.cs.sap.com`), such as:
+The masquerading rules are maintained through the custom resource `MasqueradingRule` (group `dns.cs.sap.com`), such as:

 ```yaml
 apiVersion: dns.cs.sap.com/v1alpha1